TheWebDev27/Calc-II-Honors-Project/part1.typ

 #set align(left)

-For those who are unfamiliar with the $=>$ symbol, it means that the statement following it is implied (or logically follows) from the statement preceding the symbol.
+For those unfamiliar with the $=>$ symbol, it means that the statement following it is implied (or logically follows) from the statement preceding the symbol.

 The $1/2$'s in front of the $epsilon$'s may cause some confusion, but recall that when $lim_(x -> c)f(x) = L$, the epsilon-delta definition tells us that there exists a set of $x$'s lying within some distance $delta$ from $c$ such that the distance between $f(x)$ and $L$ is always less than $epsilon$.
 Knowing this, it then follows that if there exists $delta > 0$ such that $|f(x) - L| < 1/2 epsilon$ for some $epsilon > 0$, then $|f(x) - L| < epsilon$, because $1/2 epsilon$ is smaller than $epsilon$.